All Episodes

 Now they're adding another 8.1 million N95 masks.

-Not only that, the Javitt Center is going to be run completely by the federal government and the military to take care of those patients.
+Not only that, the Javits Center is going to be run completely by the federal government and the military to take care of those patients.

 They don't need any doctors, any support staff at all because he wasn't prepared.

-You know, I look at this document I have in front of me, me from Nov uh November 2015, Ventilator Allocation Guidelines, New York State Department uh Task Force on Health Life Law, New York Department of Health.
+I look at this document I have in front of me from November of 2015, Ventilator Allocation Guidelines, New York State Department Task Force on Health, Life, Law, New York Department of Health.

 Page 30.